zennit-dev/abac/README.md

 ABAC provides fine-grained access control by evaluating attributes of users, resources, and the context of a request.

 This package integrates seamlessly with Laravel to offer powerful access control mechanisms.

 ---

+## Prerequisites

+- Laravel 11.0 or higher
+- LaravelSanctum 4.0 or higher
+- PHP 8.2 or higher

+---